Smita Bansal

-Smita Bansal (born 21 February 1977) is an Indian television and Bollywood film actress.
+Smita Bansal (born 21 February 1977) is an Indian television actress.
 Her notable roles include the Zee TV's Amanat, Aashirwad, Sarhadein and Sony SAB's Aladdin – Naam Toh Suna Hoga.
 She has also acted in the 2008 Bollywood film Karzzzz.
 She won ITA Award for Best Actress in a Supporting Role and Indian Telly Award for Best Actress in a Supporting Role for the serial Balika Vadhu.